Skip to main content

 Assumptions

-• Event pipeline writes immutable sequence metadata.
+• Event pipeline writes immutable sequence metadata when operational.

 Invalid when